Employment Law LLM and Postgraduate Diploma by Distance Learning

 Who is the Course for?

-Those wishing to develop both a professional and academic interest in United Kingdom employment law and its development.
-Legal and HRM/personnel practitioners who wish to expand their knowledge and context of employment law are particularly encouraged to apply.
-The course recruits mainly in the United Kingdom, but also overseas students requiring knowledge of United Kingdom employment law.
+Those wishing to develop their professional interest in UK employment law and its development.
+Legal and HR/personnel practitioners wishing to expand their knowledge and context of employment law are particularly encouraged to apply.
+Recruitment is mainly from the United Kingdom, but includes overseas students requiring knowledge of United Kingdom employment law.

-- To provide an understanding of the legal basis of individual and collective employment relations;
+- Provide an understanding of the legal basis of individual and collective employment relations

-- to provide a working knowledge of the UK and European Union case law in the employment sphere;
+- Provide a working knowledge of the UK and European Union case law in the employment sphere

-- to identify the framework of law in the context of contemporary employment relations;
+- Identify the framework of law in the context of contemporary employment relations

-- to provide an understanding of the legal regulation of the contract of employment
+- Provide an understanding of the legal regulation of the contract of employment

-- to appreciate the scope and limitation of the law in relation to combating discrimination and providing for equal opportunities;
+- Appreciate the scope and limitation of the law in relation to combating discrimination and providing for equal opportunities

-- to understand the legal regulation of termination of employment, including alternative dispute resolution;
+- Examine the legal regulation of termination of employment, including alternative dispute resolution

-- to analyse the economic and social forces playing upon collective labour relations, the role of collective bargaining and employee participation in the workplace and the provision of a legal framework within which these activities may take place.
+- Analyse the economic and social forces playing upon collective labour relations, the role of collective bargaining and employee participation in the workplace and the provision of a legal framework within which these activities may take place

-- to appreciate the relationship between human rights and employment law, and the role of supra national sources in this sphere.
+- Demonstrate the relationship between human rights and employment law, and the role of supra-national sources in this sphere

 Structure of the Course